GSA/emerging-technology-atlas/pages/tmf.md

 description: ""
 ---

 ### New: View the [recording of our 5/22 Q&A webinar](https://www.youtube.com/watch?v=cvKMYGcabxo) with Liz Cain, Executive Director of the Technology Modernization Fund Program.
+The slides from the presentation are also [available for viewing in PDF form](../assets/Tech%20Modernization%20Fund.pdf).

 A combination of bold and innovative emerging technology solutions including Artificial Intelligence and Robotic Process Automation piloted and tested by agencies across government with the operational rigor and funding of the Technology Modernization Fund holds the potential to drive to incredible performance advancements in public services.